sayujya2810/sayujya2810/README.md

 - 👀 I’m interested in AWS - Web3 - NextJS
 - 🌱 I’m currently learning Spring Boot
 - 💞️ I’m looking to collaborate on Web3
-- 📫 How to reach me mail me at sayujyamalkan@gmail.com
+- 📫 Mail me at sayujyamalkan@gmail.com

 <!---
 sayujya2810/sayujya2810 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.